-Second, the distance computation for the nearest neighbor search can re-use partial results for paths which share prefixes.
-This re-use of partial results is in the direction from the root to the leaves of the tree.
-When we have proceeded to a certain level of the tree, we know how much similarity (equation 3.2) can still contribute to the overall distance (equation 3.1), and discard whole branches of the tree which will never be able to rise above the partial similarity of the current least similar best neighbor.
+the direction from the root to the leaves of the tree.
+When we have proceeded to a certain level of the tree, we know how much similarity (equation 4.2) can still contribute to the overall distance (equation 4.1), and discard whole branches of the tree which will never be able to rise above the partial similarity of the current least similar best neighbor.

-Disregarding this last restriction, the number of feature-value comparisons is equal to the number of arcs in the tree.
+Disregarding this last constraint on search, the number of feature-value comparisons is equal to the number of arcs in the tree.
 Thus if we can find an ordering of the features which produces more overlap between partial paths, and hence a smaller tree, we can gain both space and time improvements.
 An ordering which was found to produce small trees for many of our NLP data sets is Gain Ratio divided by the number of feature-values (this is the default setting).
 Through the -T command line switch, however, the user is allowed to experiment with different orderings.